GarySimons/girlsrun/README.md

 ## Overview

 This is a website for a fictitious **Sussex based women only running club**.
 I wanted to create a website to **promote running to women.** I feel that there are many barriers that stop women and girls from taking up exercise.
-I wanted to do someting positive that would empower women and give them confidence to git it a go.
+I wanted to do something positive that would empower women and give them confidence to give it a go.

 The website has been built using **HTML, CSS, JavaScript, Python and Django.** It uses **SQL databases** to store database information during development, and **Amazon Web Services (AWS)** for databases in production.
 Also **Stripe** to handle payments.